 Yet that’s what so interesting about ‘Nearer My God‘ is that while it’s a unique, cinematic and challenging album, it’s not a mainstream, chart-topping rock or pop record either.
 So maybe don’t expect to hear this material on regular Triple J or BBC Radio 1 rotation.
 Every single piece here ebbs and flows between so many different colours, ideas and sonic places that it’s sometimes overwhelming.
 Exciting, inspired, but somewhat over-bearing all the same.
 Though I have a hunch that that’s Foxing’s entire point: that these songs are rarely meant to be singular.

-While most songs see Foxing flexing their experimental muscles – bridging alternative-rock, electro, ambient, atmospheric post-rock, super-charged emo, and delicate indie sounds in the span of mere minutes – this LP’s brilliant titular cut is actually the most “straightforward” piece.
-‘Nearer My God‘ itself is a heart-aching call to be loved or just even wanted by someone else; a crippling moment of vulnerability from Foxing themselves about how their art is viewed and consumed by others.
-It’s a soothing, soaring yet gloomy rock track backed-up by simple bass lines yet effective chord progressions, swelling electronics, big guitar strums, and a superb ear-worming chorus.
+While most songs see Foxing flexing their experimental muscles – bridging alternative-rock, electro, ambient, atmospheric post-rock, super-charged emo, and delicate indie in the span of mere minutes – this LP’s brilliant titular cut is actually the most “straightforward” piece.
+‘Nearer My God‘ itself is a heart-aching call to be loved or just even wanted by someone else; a crippling moment of vulnerability from Foxing about how their art is viewed and consumed by others.
+It’s a soaring yet gloomy rock song backed-up by simple bass lines, effective chord progressions, swelling electronics, big guitar strums, and an ear-worming chorus.
 (This title track was also recorded and released in Japanese, French, Spanish, and German, alongside its English sung version; working perfectly in each language too).
-If there’s a “hit” here, then this track is it.
+If there’s a “hit” here, then this is it!
 Yet this album’s eponymous entry is more the exception than the overall rule.

 The falsetto vocals, bleeping electronics, key change, and static piano chords of dynamic opener ‘Grand Paradise‘ surge into a driving rock-opera by the end.
 Really setting the pace for what so many of these songs attempt in format and sound.
-This begets the greyscale timbres, moving guitar chords and R&B elements of the beautiful, hurt-feigned and self-hating ‘Slapstick‘ just one song later.
-A touching track that shifts into the heavily-emotive raptures of earlier Foxing.
-Huh, it’s good to know that some things never change, honestly.
+This begets the grey-scale timbres, moving guitar chords and R&B elements of the beautiful, hurt-feigned and self-hating ‘Slapstick‘ just one song later.
+This is a touching track that shifts into the heavily-emotive raptures of earlier Foxing.
+It’s good to know that some things never change, honestly.
 Elsewhere, ‘Lich Prince‘ is a prime example of how Foxing takes small, minimal and intimate embers and bolster them into a large, loud and multi-tiered roaring fires.
 All without losing any of their much-loved intimacy and lyrical beauty in the process.

-There are even some goddamn bagpipes on the festival-sized emo-rock anthem of ‘Bastardizer’.
+There are even some goddamn bagpipes on the festival-sized emo-rock anthem of ‘Bastardizer’, of all things.
 A Scottish flourish and heat that at one point underpins a hearty drawl of a battle-cry from passionate frontman Conor Murphy, expressing: “you think I must not remember, but I do“.
 The clicking and tom-heavy percussion loops and hypnotic bass lines of my personal favourite, ‘Won’t Drown‘, propel along a spine-chilling piece about personal truth and pushing past deceit.
-The key lines of “But they don’t want you to know that/Bravery won’t drown/So you keep the water running” are telling of how sinister and futile Foxing’s story-telling can get.
+The key lines of “But they don’t want you to know that/Bravery won’t drown/So you keep the water running” are telling of how sinister yet bleakly futile Foxing’s narrative can get.

 With so much going and so much to unpack with these, I don’t feel that the band is committing self-sabotage by throwing so many ideas at the proverbial wall and hoping something sticks.
-Though there are some duds here and there, like the ill-advised rockabilly of ‘Crown Candy’).
-Conor Murphy’s penchant for falsetto runs sometimes works real wonders (‘Lich Prince‘, ‘Grand Paradise‘), but other times it just doesn’t fit and it kinda gets in the way (see: ‘Trapped In Dilliard’s‘, the very end of ‘Grand Paradise”).
+Though there are the odd dud here, like the ill-advised rockabilly of ‘Crown Candy‘).
+Conor Murphy’s penchant for falsetto runs sometimes works real wonders (‘Lich Prince‘, ‘Grand Paradise‘, as just a couple examples).
+Yet at other points, it doesn’t fit and it kinda gets in the way.
+(See: ‘Trapped In Dilliard’s‘, and the very end of ‘Grand Paradise”).

-Saving one of the better tracks for last, though the sci-fi synths and racing nature of closer ‘Lambert‘ scores what feels like a homeward mad-dash; a race against the clock.
-It also proves instrumentally, tonally and vocally that there’s still plenty of drive and life left within Foxing to continue making such fantastic works; no matter where the band’s own headspace may take them.
-While not everything about this record works, I truly hope to never see this stellar band disappear into the ether anytime soon.
+Saving one of the better tracks for last, though the sci-fi synths and racing nature of closer ‘Lambert‘ scores what feels like a homeward mad-dash; a race against the clock to get back to safety.
+It also proves instrumentally, tonally and vocally that there’s still plenty of drive and life left within Foxing to continue making such fantastic works; no matter where the band’s own headspace may guide them.
+While not everything about this new record works, I truly hope to never see this stellar band disappear into the ether anytime soon.
 Especially not after dropping such engaging records as ‘Nearer My God‘.
 For Foxing are the instruments of their own doom and salvation, and this record proves they can still save so much.

 ‘Nearer My God’ is a wondrous, eclectic, insightful yet also a rather strange record.
 Pre-existing fans will adore it and be open-minded about it, no doubt.
 But fresh ears and newcomers to Foxing may be confused or put-off by the scope and variance of it.
 As it’s like 12 different bands putting forward 12 different pieces to make a full-length album.
 I personally love that approach, but the mass-markets that the group are aiming for may not be as warm, as kind, or as understanding.
 Yet singles like ‘Slapstick’ and the glorious title track should hopefully stampede into alternative Spotify playlists furiously this year.
 However, it’s hard to imagine many of these songs catapulting Foxing right up into the charts or scoring them mass T.V. or movie syndication deals.
 Time will really tell how well ‘Nearer My God’ seeps into better success or even ‘masterpiece’ territory.
 As it stands during its initial release period, this is a well-crafted and dynamic experience from a talented band who is, quite clearly, capable of so much.